Crown Vetch For Food Plots

 Because of its slow establishment,

-and erosion control until the Vetch
+and erosion control until the Crown Vetch

 Planting rate: